 STATE TESTING FAQs

-Why do we need standardized tests like our state exams or Smarter Balanced?
+Why do we need assessments like Smarter Balanced?

-Standardized tests are aligned to what students are learning in the class.
-These tests serve as independent, objective measures of how students are doing.
-Clear, understandable test scores help teachers and parents work together to adjust their approach and better meet students’ needs.
-Standardized tests also provide data that we use to determine, for example, what’s working in special education, or whether race- or income-based achievement gaps continue to persist.
+The Smarter Balanced assessments are aligned to what students are learning in the class.
+These tests serve as independent, objective measures of how students are doing and whether they are on track to master skills like problem solving and critical thinking that they will need to succeed after high school.
+Clear, understandable test scores help students, teachers, and parents work together to adjust their approach and better meet students’ needs.
+The Smarter Balanced assessments also provide data that we use to determine, for example, what’s working in special education, or whether race- or income-based achievement gaps continue to persist.